heptarch/heptarch.github.io/drafts/tarkovsky.md

 drunken lover---at once
 intimate and disorienting---across the parchment of Florence.
-It is a great favourite of locals, who slyly regard each other over their amari, from neighbouring bars, as the sun sets and shadows slink down the Via.
+It is a great favourite of locals, who slyly regard each other over their amari, from neighbouring bars, as the sun sets and shadows slink down the Via and past the melancholy tower of San Niccolò, its guards asleep.
 It is a place of secrets.
-Come, let me show you one of them.
+Let me show you one of them.
 I spent the summer of 2012 as a student archivist at the Andrei Tarkovsky International Institute, situated at 91, Via di San Niccolò.
-I stayed at the "Institute", sleeping in a small room---more of a closet---next to the archives,
+I slept at the "Institute", in a small room---more of a closet---next to the archives, ate

 The "Institute" is little more than a disorganized repository of the great director's last effects, managed by his son Andrei and the